keras-team/autokeras/docs/templates/tutorial.md

 # AutoKeras 1.0 Tutorial

-**This is only a draft tutorial.
-1.0 version has not been released yet.
-The work is in progress on master branch.**

 In AutoKeras, there are 3 levels of APIs: task API, IO API, and functional API.

 ## Task API